 Rule 240 faded away after deregulation.
 But insiders say that even before deregulation, the federal government lacked the statutory authority to require reciprocity, and, in all likelihood, it still does today.
 Advocates, such as Hudson, disagree and say they think the government must protect consumers against “unfair and deceptive” practices.
 Either way, issuing an emergency order would almost certainly invite a legal challenge.

 As far as passengers are concerned, this conflict isn’t really about contracts or regulations.
 It’s about right and wrong.
-How can an airline sell a ticket from Point A to Point B and then walk away from its implied obligation?
+How can an airline sell a ticket from Point A to Point B and then walk away from its obligation?

-Perhaps the most irritating part of this problem is a glaring double standard: An airline can change its own flight schedule and, at worst, it must refund the ticket.
+Perhaps the most irritating part of this problem is a glaring double standard.
+An airline can change its own flight schedule and, at worst, it must refund the ticket.
 If air travelers change an itinerary, they have to pay change fees and fare differentials.
 They could lose the entire value of their tickets.

 “With aircraft flying pretty much full these days, a cancellation will leave passengers on the canceled flight with few available seats to get to their destination,” she says.

 If reciprocity doesn’t become a requirement, airlines still need to do something, says Jonathan Keane, a managing director for Accenture’s aviation practice.
 “There is a recognition that airlines will have to do more to plan, prepare for and manage days with both minor and major disruption,” he says.
 (Here’s everything that you need to know about travel and money.)

 Keane and other experts admit that it’s a complicated issue.
 It’s a different airline industry today than when Rule 240 ruled the skies.
 It’s more competitive in many ways, more efficient — and more profitable.